bgdawes/dotfiles/linux_documentation/linux_notes.md

 Power on the Trimui, let it sit, enter this into thunar after clicking on `Network`: `smb://knulli`.
 Navigate into the share folder, then locate the roms folder, and then you can add roms.
 Note: I had to install `gvfs-smb` to get this to work.
 Also - make sure to turn off 'suspend' on the trimui power saver.

+Managing cores is important.
+Assign cores in the Knulli menu then assign controls in retroarch to match what you have on your PC.

 --

 Format microSD card: